anismegdiche/metal-server/docs/guides/authentication.md

   admin: ar
   all-rights: crudla
   guest: r
 ```

-### Troubleshooting
+### Troubleshooting⚡

 - **Authentication Errors**: Check the `server.authentication` section of the `config.yml` file for any errors or misconfigurations.
 - **Role-Based Access Control Issues**: Check the `roles` section of the `config.yml` file for any errors or misconfigurations.

 ## Conclusion

 In this technical guide, we have explored the concept of authentication, users, and roles in Metal Server.
 We have seen how to configure authentication, create new users and roles, and assign roles to users.

 By understanding these features, you can create a secure and controlled environment for your users to interact with your data.